Thomas J. Curtin

 Tom Curtin, a special counsel in Cadwalader's New York office, focuses his practice in financial restructuring and bankruptcy, including bankruptcy litigation and distressed municipal finance.
 He has represented creditors, investors and interested parties in chapter 9 and 11 cases, as well as in litigation arising from intercreditor and subordination agreements.
 Tom is representing a monoline insurer in cases pending under Title III of PROMESA for the Commonwealth of Puerto Rico and certain of its instrumentalities, including the Puerto Rico Electric Power Authority (PREPA), the Puerto Rico Sales Tax Financing Corporation (COFINA) and the Puerto Rico Highway and Transportation Authority (HTA).
 Tom has also represented creditors and other parties in interest in restructuring proceedings for Avianca Holdings S.A.; Celsius Network; Energy Future Holdings Corp.; Caesars Entertainment Operating Company; NPC International; Glacial Energy Holdings; City of Detroit, Michigan; Jefferson County, Alabama; and Edison Mission Energy, among others.

-Tom was recognized in the 2024 edition of Best Lawyers: Ones to Watch in America for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
-From 2015-2023, Tom has also been recognized as a "Rising Star" in the New York edition of Super Lawyers, and he has also been recognized as a key individual in the municipal bankruptcy field in the U.S. edition of Legal500.
+Tom was recognized in the 2024 and 2025 editions of Best Lawyers: Ones to Watch in America for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+He is also recognized as a rising star for Restructuring by IFLR1000.
+From 2015-2024, Tom has also been recognized as a "Rising Star" in the New York edition of Super Lawyers, and he has also been recognized as a key individual in the municipal bankruptcy field in the U.S. edition of Legal500.

 Tom has authored articles on a variety of restructuring topics and his work has been published in the New York Law JournalReuters, Law 360the Journal of Law & Policy, the Harvard Law School Bankruptcy Roundtable and Pratt's Journal of Bankruptcy Law.
 Tom received his B.A., cum laude, from Fordham University and his J.D., cum laude, from Brooklyn Law School, where he was a Notes and Comments Editor on the Journal of Law and Policy.
 During law school, he interned for Justice Bernard Fried in the New York Supreme Court, Commercial Division.